 The CO cables enable direct KVM connectivity to target devices that are attached to the appliance.
-Each LCM2 appliance has eight analog rack interface (ARI) ports for connecting CO cables.
+Each appliance has 16 ARI ports for connecting CO cables.

-The CO cables that work with the LCM2 appliance support target devices with PS/2 and USB ports.
+The CO cables that work with the appliance support target devices with PS/2 and USB ports.
 When using the OSCAR interface in conjunction with CO cables, you can easily switch between platforms.

-Virtual media
+Virtual Media

-The LCM2 appliance supports virtual media when connected to a VCO cable.
-You can use virtual media support to connect USB media devices to the appliance and make those devices available to any connected LCM2 appliance.
-Use virtual media to move data between a target device and a USB media device that are connected to the appliance.
-You can install, upgrade, or recover the operating system; update the BIOS code; or start the target device from a USB drive through the virtual media capabilities of the LCM2 appliance.
-To open a virtual media session with a target device, the target device must first be connected to the appliance using a VCO cable.
+The appliance supports virtual media when connected to a VCO cable.
+You can use virtual media support to connect USB media devices to the appliance and make those devices available to any connected GCM2 or GCM4 appliance.
+Use virtual media to move data between a target device and USB media devices that are connected to the appliance.
+You can install, upgrade, or recover the operating system; update the BIOS code; or start the target device from a USB drive through the virtual media capabilities of the appliance.